-- a.
-The students will be able to understand basic concepts of psychology in major domains. - b.
-The students will be able to apply the fundamentals of psychology in order to solve real life problems. - c.
-The students will Use scientific reasoning to interpret psychological phenomena. - d.
+- 1. The students will be able to understand basic concepts of psychology in major domains. - 2.
+The students will be able to apply the fundamentals of psychology in order to solve reallife problems. - 3.
+The students will Use scientific reasoning to interpret psychological phenomena. - 4.
 To apply ethical standards to evaluate psychological science and practice